EngAGE is a non-profit that transforms aging

 EngAGE is a member of the Annenberg Foundation Alchemy Program.

 Charmaine Atherton, Senior Vice President, Bank of America Merrill Lynch Community Development Banking - With a geographic reach from Fresno to the Mexican border, Community Development Banking is dedicated to lending and investing in low and moderate-income communities with a focus on increasing the supply of affordable housing for renters and homeowners, supporting small businesses, and promoting economic development in distressed and underserved communities.
 Charmaine brings thirty-four years of real estate and finance experience to the task, with the last twenty years focused on affordable housing and economic development.
 Prior to joining Bank of America in 2002, Charmaine held such divergent roles as portfolio manager for a national syndication firm, asset manager for a regional developer, commercial mortgage banker for a regional business bank, community development lending officer for both a regional and a national bank, director of finance for a national tax credit syndication firm’s development arm, and housing director for a local non-profit development corporation.
 Charmaine is a past chair of the loan committee of the California Community Reinvestment Corporation, and Past President of the Board of the Los Angeles Conservancy.
-She currently serves on the Board of EngAGE (formerly More Than Shelter for Seniors), the Executive Committee of the Central City Association and the Advisory Council of the Urban Land Institute’s Los Angeles District Council, where she chairs their Women’s Leadership Initiative.
+In addition to serving on the Board of EngAGE, she also serves on the Executive Committee of the Central City Association and the Advisory Council of the Urban Land Institute’s Los Angeles District Council, where she chairs their Women’s Leadership Initiative.